 Understanding the Basics of Occupational Therapy

-Toilet training can be a complex milestone for both children and their caregivers, and understanding the basics of occupational therapy can offer valuable insights.
+Toilet training can be a complex milestone for children and their caregivers, and understanding the basics of occupational therapy can offer valuable insights.

 Occupational therapy focuses on enhancing a child’s toileting skills by addressing motor skills, sensory processing, and developmental challenges.
 An occupational therapist evaluates a child’s interoception—the ability to sense internal body cues such as the need to use the toilet—and sensory needs, which may impact their ability to successfully toilet train.